metinkun/node-binance-api-ext/README.md

 \*All functions has temporary apikey-secretkey support

-\*Futures stoplimit and stopmarket functions added
+\*🌟Futures stoplimit and stopmarket functions added

+\*🌟🌟🌟Request weight based rate limiting ( no more ip bans)

 --TODO

-\*Weigth rate controlling and rate limit support

 \*Automatic syncronize timestamp if server throws timestamp error